 3. Fundamental understanding of new electrochemical processes and devices is a long term research interest of Prof. Chen.
 In this aspect, his research team has been studying (1) charge transfer at the three-phase interlines (3PIs) which are the main reaction sites in many electrochemical processes involving three or more phases of solids and liquids, (2) ion conduction mechanisms in polymer-nanomaterial composite membranes, (3) reference electrodes for liquid salts applications, particularly at elevated temperatures, and (4) materials based photo-electrochemical, thermo-electrochemical, piezo -electrochemical, and photo-thermochemical phenomena.

 The outcomes from Prof. Chen's past research have been been documented in 450+ publications, including patents, refereed journal papers, book chapters, invited and contributed presentations at seminars and conferences, and PhD and MSc theses.
-His research has been well recognised by international colleagues, receiving over 6230 citations and an h-index of 41 as recorded on 11 Nov 2013 by the Web of Knowledge.
+His research has been well recognised by international colleagues, receiving over 6800 citations and an h-index of 43 as recorded in the Web of Knowledge on 02 September 2014.
 Google Scholar has listed him as one of the most cited authors in the University of Nottingham.

 Prof. Chen's future research will continue from his current work on electrochemical science, engineering and technologies for materials, energy and environment, focusing on liquid salts assisted innovations.
 National and international collaboration will play a key role to progress his research into greater width and depth.
 For updated information about Prof Chen and his research group, please visit their University Blog at http://blogs.nottingham.ac.uk/electrochemicaltechnologies/.